Viral Assembly and Biological System Laboratory

 Edgar Mota-Medina

 Edgar is a senior Biology student in the Science Department at UASLP.
-He is currently trying to understand how the mutations of CHIKV CP affect the fidelity of the virion assembly process.
+He is currently trying to understand how mutations in CHIKV CP affect the fidelity of virion assembly.

 W. Carolina Piña-Ruiz

 Carolina is a junior Biology student in the Science Department at UASLP.
-She is currently performing a bioinformatic analysis of the capsid protein of alphaviruses and site-directed mutagenesis to understand the assembly of alphavirus cores.
+She is currently performing a bioinformatic analysis of alphavirus capsid proteins and site-directed mutagenesis to understand the assembly of alphavirus cores.
+She has published one article on the structural features of the early divergence of the Alphavirus core.

 Italia V. Rivera-Martínez

-ITalia is a freshman Biology student in the Science Department at UASLP.
-She is currently generating a rescue mutant of CHIKV that could alleviate some budding defects on a mutant with altered E2-E2 interactions.
+Italia is a freshman Biology student in the Science Department at UASLP.
+She is currently generating a rescue mutant of CHIKV that could alleviate some budding defects in a mutant with altered E2-E2 interactions.

 Diana Andrea Zuñiga-Izaguirre